dan64/vs-deoldify/README.md

 For the ColorMNet models there are 2 implementations defined, by the field **Mode**:

 - 'remote'  (has not memory frames limitation but it uses a remote process for the inference)
-- 'local' (the inference is performed inside the vapoursynth local thread but has memory limitation)
+- 'local' (the inference is performed inside the Vapoursynth local thread but has memory limitation)

 The field **Preset** control the render method and speed, allowed values are: